 11.3 Client Data.

-The Supplier may use the Client Data in an aggregated and anonymized format for research, educational and other similar purposes.
+The Client hereby grants to the Supplier a nonexclusive, worldwide, royalty-free, fully-paid, transferable license to host, cache, record, copy, view, and display Client Data for the purpose of providing Outvio Services to the Client and to use the Client Data in aggregated and anonymized format for research, educational and other similar purposes.

 The Supplier may not otherwise use or display the Client Data without the Client’s written consent.

 The Supplier respects your right to exclusive ownership of your Client Data.
 Unless specifically permitted by you, your use of the Outvio Services does not grant the Supplier the license to use, reproduce, adapt, modify, publish or distribute the Client Data created by you or stored in your Account for the Supplier’s commercial, marketing or any similar purpose.